diosvo/ui-coding/README.md

 ## Overview

 - This may be have a lot of Coding Angular UI based on UX/UI by all.design
 - On the first page you see on the web (Homepage), you can search text to find anything that you want to.
-Of course, its just include UX/UI components
+Of course, its just include UX/UI components.
+- Beside that router link show components meaning.

 ## Homepage